NAKULMAK05/Event-Management-System/README.md

 # Event Management System

 The Event Management System is a comprehensive solution designed to help users create, manage, and organize events seamlessly.
-Whether you're hosting a conference, workshop, or social gathering, this system provides a user-friendly interface and a robust backend to manage registrations, ticketing, scheduling, and more.

 ## Table of Contents